duckduckgo/duckduckgo-documentation/duckduckhack/api-answers/forum-lookup.md

 sort_default: 'score'
 ```

-That's it!
-We've told the DuckDuckGo search results page how to display our data.
+As an aside, for those interested in doing more advanced things in the frontend, the Instant Answer framework also provides a JavaScript API with useful functions you can call.

+As far as our "Hacker Newz" Instant Answer is concerned, our frontend is complete.
+We've fully specified how DuckDuckGo should display our data.

 ## Handlebars Templates